brettz9/atyourcommand/README.md

 1. **Add separate multiple selects:**
 	1. Pull-down to choose main selector
-		1. Non-hidden nodes (to be tied to self)
+		1. Non-hidden nodes (to be tied to self); also allows text box entry for selector
 			1. Complete work on giving user choice on whether to provide context menu items **only in certain selector-based contexts** (but making necessary JSON-friendly conversions for them)